pascalfleury/homeassistant-meteoswiss/README.md

 This is the Meteo Swiss integration for Home Assistant.

+**Note: due to changes in how HACS loads custom components (reflected in hassfest validation tests), we have had to change how this repository is installed.
+Unfortunately, this caused problems with how an interim version of the integratoin itself is loaded.
+See installation instructions below to get your setup fixed up.**

 ## Features

 * Interactive setup flow with reasonably good explanations of the